A difficult year for Egypt's workers.. EIPR issues a policy note on fair minimum wage for all workers

 Given the restrictions on the trade union movement and its leaders, workers' ability to bargain and negotiate to improve their conditions, diminished.
 Moreover, wage gaps between women and men and between various sectors within the public budget continued to widen.
 The share of the "public services" and "public order and safety" sectors accounted for about a third of the value of wages in the budget.
 The first sector includes the legislative councils, the presidency, the ministry of finance and some sovereign bodies, while the second includes the interior ministry, the judiciary and courts.
 The rates of increase in wages in these two sectors were higher than those in the rest of other sectors.

 As a large segment of wage earners are poor, the massive inflationary shocks in 2023 and 2024 pushed a large number of them below the poverty line.
-A UNICEF study estimates the rate of the poor in Egypt in June 2023 at about 38% of the population at an inflation rate of 23%, compared to 29.7% in March 2020.
+A study submitted to the UNICEF estimates the rate of the poor in Egypt in June 2023 at about 38% of the population at an inflation rate of 23%, compared to 29.7% in March 2020.
 The rate is expected to increase as the average inflation exceeds 35%.

 Despite the positive steps taken by the Supreme Council for Wages to increase the minimum wage several times to reach 6,000 Egyptian pounds and extend its umbrella to cover some workers in the private sector, the minimum wage remains below the national poverty line calculated at the inflation rate from March 2020.
 The policies set to implement the minimum wage have major problems, both in not covering all workers in the state and the public sector and limiting its application in the private sector to a small number of facilities, with a mechanism for exceptions, and excluding workers in the informal sector.